Outreach and Campaigns

 Humane Education – LUCKY: Based on a True Story

-We support the efforts of AWC Participants by creating a unified voice on important issues affecting the welfare of birds.
-Our collaboration with animal advocacy organizations, rescue groups, conservation organizations, and government agencies are aimed at bringing about social, legislative, and public-policy changes that will improve the lives of captive birds and help protect birds in the wild.
+Our collaboration with animal advocacy organizations, rescue groups, conservation organizations, and government agencies aims on bringing about social, legislative, and public-policy changes that will improve the lives of captive birds and help protect birds in the wild.

 Bird Placement Resources